-You can also opt-out of reminder emails for an event type by clicking the 'Stop reminding me' linkinthe reminder email features by installing the latest version of the app (at no cost).
+You can also opt-out of reminder emails for an event type by clicking the 'Stop reminding me' linkinthe reminder email

+To get access to the features described on this page upgrade to Confluence Data Center 7.11 or later.
+Cant upgrade yet?
+Depending on your current Data Center version, you can access these features by installing the latest version of the app (at no cost).
 See our FAQ for all the details

-Team Calendars for Confluence is now part of Confluence Data Center To get access to the features described on this page upgrade to Confluence Data Center 7.11 or later.
-Cant upgrade vet?
-Depending on your current Data Center version, you can access these